 How much does it cost to hire professional movers?

 The exact cost of your move will depend on how much stuff you have and how far you’re moving.
-To give you a rough idea, the American Moving and Storage Association estimates that the average local move costs around $2,300, while the average long distance move costs about $4,300.
+To give you a rough idea, Pro Mover Reviews, a local move comes with an average price tag of $2,250 - $4,500, while long-distance moves cost between $4,000 - $10,500.

 Every moving company prices differently—some place more emphasis on how much stuff you have to move, while others emphasize the distance of your move.